Robotic-ui/Project-os/README.md

 ### About/general info
-A python mock os, I don't know how this is functioning correctly to be honest lol :D
+my very first very first attempt at the python mock os renamed to Inark os , I don't know how this is functioning properly to be honest :D

 * username.pass file is created on first setup
 * Default password is: test